The Cowgirl and the Dandy

-"The Cowgirl and the Dandy" is a song written by Bobby Goldsboro and performed by Brenda Lee.
+"The Cowgirl and the Dandy" is a song written by Bobby Goldsboro and most notably performed by Brenda Lee.
 The song reached No. 10 on the U.S. country chart and No. 8 on the Canadian country chart in 1980.
 It was featured on her 1980 album, Even Better.

 The song was produced by Ron Chancey and arranged by Bergen White.